 Dress to Impress

 Most jobs require applicants to dress appropriately to impress interviewers.
+Know what to wear to an interview to help you with your application.
 It shows them that you’re willing to come to work in formal attire, and it makes you look good.
 Depending on the job position and the nature of the interview, smart casual attire can be perfect for interviews, too.
 Consider asking your family members, teachers, or your guidance counselor for advice on what to wear for your first job interview.
 Try not to wear something too casual and never wear a hoodie to an interview.
 Most interviewers will judge an applicant’s appearance, and that means you must wear something impressive.

 Test the Commute

 Testing the commute is smart because it gives you an idea of when to leave your home and make your way to the office building.
 Checking different routes and choosing the most optimal one is crucial because you can’t be late for your first interview.
 Testing the way is also good for people that have never been to a certain part of town, preventing them from getting lost and risk being late.
 Consider going early and being ready on time for the interviewer because you can never predict the traffic conditions.
 Being early gives an excellent impression that you’re not a tardy person, and it shows that you’re reliable.
 Interviewers value this trait tremendously when they narrow down applicants.